 How Much Sun Does It Require?

-The palmetto is quite versatile in its preferred light conditions, as it thrives planted in full sun to a location in shade.
+The palmetto is versatile in its preferred light conditions, as it thrives planted in full sun to a location in shade.
 This makes it a great asset to use in a location that’s too shady for a lot of plants.